sylikc/jpegview/current/readme.txt

 - 'DefaultWindowRect=max' in INI file will start with maximized window (if fullscreen mode is false)
 - Dropping files or folders to JPEGView from Windows Explorer now works
 - Edit global and user INI file using context menu
+- Backup and restore/merge parameter DB using context menu

 [1.0.18]